Exploring with the Amsterdam City pass - Emma Jane Explores

 Exploring with the I amsterdam City Pass

-The Amsterdam City Pass
+What is the Amsterdam City Pass

 The I amsterdam Card is a great idea for your stay in Amsterdam as it provides you access to so many attractions within the city area.
 You’re able to book an Amsterdam city pass for up to 5 days and you’ll be able to visit the Rijksmusem, the A’DAM Lookout and the Zaanse Schaans Windmills amongst other tourist sites.